 But when it is a Facebook friend that you have never met and don’t even know how they got on your page…it isn’t worth the mental energy to engage.
-We have to conserve all of that right now!

 There are a few apps that might help with this, such as Calm and Headspace.
 They are inexpensive and provide a wealth of mental health resources.

 Learn to say “No”

 This might mean saying no to requests from your employer or friends.
 If your employer is short-staffed and asks you to put in more hours, you do not have to say yes!

 That time out of work is your time to recover and recoup.
-It is a necessary part of you maintaining your health and balance so you can be productive at work.
+It is necessary to maintain your health and balance so you can be productive at work.